Itapema, Santa Catarina, Brazil: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and N. Ensure that you find the right type.
-Most adapters on sale are just plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types C and N. Take care to choose the right type.
+The majority of adapters for sale now are just plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one should be sufficient for most locations.

 A portable power bank, like this one